TatianaPost/js-calculator/README.md

 - Idea from <a href="http://www.theodinproject.com/javascript-and-jquery/on-screen-calculator" target="_blank">this Odin Project challenge.</a>

-- Live preview [here](http://htmlpreview.github.io/?https://github.com/afshinator/js-calculator/blob/master/index.html), though for some reason the font doesnt load on the preview!
+- Live preview [here](http://htmlpreview.github.io/?https://github.com/afshinator/js-calculator/blob/master/index.html), though for some reason the font doesnt load on the preview, and sometimes the preview wont work at all!

 #### These are the buttons that work: